La Baye Fur Trade (1770-1830)

 Built in 1982 at Heritage Hill.
 The construction style is a sapling framework with bark covering.

 Bark chapels were often used until a more permanent religious structure could be built.
 Traveling Jesuit priests would use these simple bark huts as a place of worship as well as for their dwelling.
 Original bark chapels were constructed of sapling framework with elm bark.
-Our replica bark chapel is covered with cedar bark and the architecture reflects the Iroquois long house structure.
-It houses a consecrated alter.
+Our replica bark chapel is covered with cedar bark and houses a consecrated altar.

 Built in 1981 at Heritage Hill.
 The construction style is that of a traditional 18th century lean-to shelter.